EvergreenTheTree/dotfiles/SOFTWARE.md

 # Dev

-- python 2.7+ and 3.4+: I do a lot of stuff with python, so it is essential.
+- python 3.4+: I do a lot of stuff with python, so it is essential.
 - pip: Much better python package management than easy_install, also essential.
 - ipython: The best interactive python interpreter, no question.
 - virtualenv: essential for python development.
-- pipenv: Not as essential, but useful for managing virtualenvs in a cross-platform manner
+- poetry: Not as essential, but useful for managing virtualenvs in a cross-platform manner
 - pylama: general purpose python code linter.
 It is a wrapper around pycodestyle _(previously pep8)_, pydocstyle _(previously pep257)_ and pyflakes.
 - pylint: Very picky python linter; useful for catching code smells but take it with